-&lt;sup>73 Id.
+70 Id.
 Technically, the constant growth rate in the DCF Model grows dividends each year to "infinity."
 Yet even if we assumed that the growth rate applied to only a few decades, the annual growth rate would still be too high to be considered realistic.

-Q. Do you agree with Mr. Hevert's flotation cost allowance?
+Q. Do you agree with Mr. Hevert that flotation costs should be considered when assessing the Company's cost of equity?

-A. No, I do not.
-Mr. Hevert's flotation cost allowance is inappropriate for several reasons, as discussed further below.
+A. No. Mr. Hevert's flotation cost allowance is inappropriate for several reasons, as discussed further below.